curityio/mcp-authorization-secured-api/README.md

 - A code flow where the user must authenticate and consent to granting the AI agent access to resources.

 The AI agent's MCP client can then call the MCP server with an access token and gain access to API data.\
-The example MCP client uses an interactive shell from which you invoke an MCP server tool in a similar way to an AI agent.
+The example MCP client opens an interactive shell from which you invoke MCP server tools like an AI agent does.

 ```bash
 call fetch-users